Overview

 Performance Index breakdown

-Below the metrics, you'll find the Performance Index breakdown showing the weighting between Business Value and Task Count contributions.
+Below the metrics, you'll find the Performance Index breakdown showing how Impact, Efficiency, Effort, Task Count, and Work Quality contribute to the composite score.

 People View